Animal husbandry: Feeding

 Extensively reared animals may subsist entirely on forage, but more intensively kept livestock will require energy and protein-rich foods in addition.
-Energy is mainly derived from cereals and cereal by-products, fats and oils and sugar-rich foods, while protein may come from fish or meat meal, milk products, legumes and other plant foods, often the by-products of vegetable oil extraction.

-Pigs and poultry are non-ruminants and unable to digest the cellulose in grass and other forages, so they are fed entirely on cereals and other high-energy foodstuffs.
-The ingredients for the animals' rations can be grown on the farm or can be bought, in the form of pelleted or cubed, compound foodstuffs specially formulated for the different classes of livestock, their growth stages and their specific nutritional requirements.
+Energy is mainly derived from cereals and cereal by-products, fats and oils, and sugar-rich foods, while protein may come from fish or meat meal, milk products, legumes, and other plant foods, often the by-products of vegetable oil extraction.
+Pigs and poultry are non-ruminants and are unable to digest the cellulose in grass and other forages, so they are fed entirely on cereals and other high-energy foodstuffs.
+The ingredients for the animals' rations can be grown on the farm or bought as pelleted or cubed compound foodstuffs, specially formulated for different classes of livestock, their growth stages, and their specific nutritional requirements.
 Vitamins and minerals are added to balance the diet.
 Farmed fish are usually fed pelleted food.

 Breeding

-The breeding of farm animals seldom occurs spontaneously but is managed by farmers with a view to encouraging traits seen as desirable.
+The breeding of farm animals seldom occurs spontaneously but is managed by farmers to encourage traits considered desirable.
 These include hardiness, fertility, docility, mothering abilities, fast growth rates, low feed consumption per unit of growth, better body proportions, higher yields, and better fibre qualities.
 Undesirable traits such as health defects and aggressiveness are selected against.

-Selective breeding has been responsible for large increases in productivity.
+Selective breeding has been responsible for significant productivity increases.
 For example, in 2007, a typical broiler chicken at eight weeks old was 4.8 times as heavy as a bird of similar age in 1957, while in the thirty years to 2007, the average milk yield of a dairy cow in the United States nearly doubled.